akuchmiy/etsy-ukrposhta/README.md

 # etsy-ukrposhta

 Web app for quick and easy creation of stickers for mailings.
-App connects Ukroposhta postal service with Etsy trading platform with the help of their API
+App connects to the Ukroposhta postal service and Etsy trading platform with the help of their API